 White Sox catcher and future Hall-of-Famer Ray Schalk played in his 1,576th game behind the plate, which at the time was the major league record.

 In the first game of a twin bill at Boston, White Sox pitcher Jack Harshman set the franchise record by striking out 16 Red Sox.
-Harshman, a converted first baseman, was taught a “slip pitch,” a variation of a palm ball, by manager Paul Richards.
+Harshman, a converted first baseman, was taught a “slip pitch” (a variation of a palm ball) by manager Paul Richards.
 Harshman got the win, 5-2.
-The White Sox ended up sweeping the doubleheader taking the second game, 4-2.
+The White Sox ended up sweeping the doubleheader by taking the second game, 4-2.

 Marathon game No. 2 of the 1959 season took place (again) against the Orioles (and again) at Comiskey Park.
-This one was another 17-inning affair that saw the White Sox tie the game in the ninth and then win it thanks to Harry “Suitcase” Simpson’s single, scoring Sammy Esposito.
+This one was another 17-inning affair that saw the White Sox tie the game in the ninth, and later win it thanks to Harry “Suitcase” Simpson’s single, scoring Sammy Esposito.
 The final was 3-2.
-Bob Shaw started and went 11 innings, Turk Lown then went the last six innings and got the win.
+Bob Shaw started and went 11 innings, and Turk Lown then went the last six innings and got the win.